I Hate Sitting Still, So Active Meditation Has Changed My Life

 It's kind of the same mentality as cleaning your house: When you're doing this kind of mundane, mindless task, it frees up your mind in a way that can help you sort through other things.
 Cold showers specifically are connected with a boost in focus, but many creatives we've encountered swear that they get their best ideas in the shower, even at more tolerable temps.

-The same idea applies here: By busying your hands and the technical part of your brain with some kind of simple task, you can then focus on the more abstract thoughts crossing your mind.
-And you don't have to be a first-class artist or a knitting pro—just a coloring book like Color Me Mindful ($9) will set you on the right path.
+Again, a similar idea applies here: By busying your hands and the technical part of your brain with some kind of simple task, you can then focus on the more abstract thoughts crossing your mind.
+And you don't have to be a first-class artist or a knitting pro—a coloring book like Color Me Mindful ($9) will set you on the right path.

-P.S.
-If you've gotten in the very 2016 habit of being on your computer and phone while watching TV, picking up some kind of craft is a really great way to kick it.
+PS: If you've gotten in the very 2017 habit of being on your computer and phone while watching TV, picking up some kind of craft is a really great way to kick it.

 Have you started meditating?
 What are some of your favorite methods?
 Sound off below.